- What’s the difference between degree apprenticeships and university?

 Those who take on a degree apprenticeship will be holding down a job while also spending some of their time studying.
 A degree apprenticeship combines working and gaining a university degree – it’s an alternative route to achieving a degree qualification while also gaining important practical work experience.

 In recent years, attitudes towards apprenticeships have evolved, and more young people than ever now see them as a viable alternative to traditional university study.
-Both routes lead to a degree, but your teenager will also gain hands-on experience with an employer if they decide to do a degree apprenticeship.
+Both routes lead to a degree, but you will also gain hands-on experience with an employer if you decide to do a degree apprenticeship.

 For many school leavers, the university experience is as valuable to them as the degree itself.
 In contrast, others would prefer to earn while they learn as opposed to leaving university and starting their professional life with debt.
-If your teenager is unsure whether they’d like to go to university or take a different route, it’s important for you as a parent to help them make the right decision.
+If you are unsure whether you’d like to go to university or take a different route, we are here to help!

 Are apprenticeships better than university?